hbz/laser3/documentation/readme.md

 By default the Spring Security plugin uses the **bcrypt** algorithm to hash passwords.
 Important: The password encoder still accepts legacy passwords, but encrypts them with bcrypt if they are changed.

-### Configuration

-The configuration should be accessed via *de.laser.helper.ConfigMapper* so that settings can be validated at any time.

 ### Service usage in domain classes

 Autowiring of domain instances has been **disabled** because it represents a performance bottleneck.